templatesell/prefer/readme.txt

 * Custom pagination for numeric is made.

 == Changelog ==
+= 1.1.0 - December 31 2020 =
+* Added option to show hide tags in single page
+* Added option to change Menu text in mobile
+* Added option to change the menu text to hamberger menu in mobile
+* Tested with WordPress 5.6
+* Tested with php 7.4
+* Fixed some minor CSS issues

 = 1.0.9 - October 19 2020 =
 * Added link on blog page featured image